nikita-reva/nikita-reva/README.md

 Being incredibly handsome is not enough to be be a successful member of our society these days.
 Therefore I decided that it is time to learn some useful skills.
 For quite some time now I have been learning the myterious arts of web design and development.
 I'm starting to feel that I'm getting pretty good at it.
 Even though I haven't realized any big projects yet, I trust myself with more and more difficult tasks.

 I use my GitHub account to track my progression and to share what I'm working on with others ... for now.
-In the future I want to shine with my own fantastic creations and realize my own ideas.
+In the future I want to shine with my own fantastic creations and develop software of great value.
 Until I am ready, I will learn from others and refine my skills repertoire.

 ***